melih0132/melih0132/README.md

 ## 🚀 About Me

-- 🎯 Currently focused on web development
+- 🎯 Currently focused on web development and software solutions
 - 🌱 Learning advanced JavaScript frameworks
-- 💡 Interested in innovative technology solutions and ccreative coding including AI
+- 💡 Interested in innovative technology solutions and creative coding including AI
-- 🎮 Skilled in developing games using Unity
+- 🎮 Skilled in developing prototypes using Unity as a hobby
 - 🌐 Building dynamic applications with modern tech stacks

 ## 💻 Technical Skills